;

 2. Using the above calculation, measure enough dried rhubarb for your recipe into a bowl and add twice as much boiling water.
 Let soak until the water is completely cool, about 1-2 hours.
 Cover rhubarb in a saucepan and simmer for 35-45 minutes or until plumped up and tender for quicker results.

-3. Drain the water and use as you would for fresh or frozen rhubarb in your recipes.
+3. Drain the water and use it as you would for fresh or frozen rhubarb in your recipes.

 Nutrition

-Keyword Butter, eggs, flour, powdered sugar, rhubarb, shortbread,, sugar
+Keyword butter, eggs, flour, powdered sugar, rhubarb, shortbread, sugar

-Recipe Card with Nutrition powered by WP Recipe Maker
+Recipe Card powered by WP Recipe Maker

-Copyright © 2017-2023 Kymberley Pekrul | GfreeDeliciously | gfreedeliciously.com | All content and photographs are copyright protected.
-The sharing of this recipe is both encouraged and appreciated.
-However, copying and/or pasting full recipes to any social media is strictly prohibited.
+Copyright © 2017-2025 Kymberley Pekrul | GfreeDeliciously | gfreedeliciously.com | All content and photographs are copyright protected.
+Sharing this recipe is both encouraged and appreciated.
+However, copying and/or pasting full recipes on social media is strictly prohibited.
 Please read my Photo Use Policy for detailed guidelines and further clarification.

 RECIPE TAGS: